Reward Imputation with Sketching for Contextual Batched Bandits: Abstract

 \section{Abstract}

-We focus on the setting of contextual batched bandit (CBB), where a batch of rewards is observed from the environment in each episode.
-But the rewards of the non-executed actions are unobserved (i.e., partial-information feedbacks).
-Existing approaches for CBB usually ignore the rewards of the non-executed actions, resulting in feedback information being underutilized.
-In this paper, we propose an efficient reward imputation approach using sketching for CBB, which completes the unobserved rewards with the imputed rewards approximating the full-information feedbacks.
-Specifically, we formulate the reward imputation as a problem of imputation regularized ridge regression, which captures the feedback mechanisms of both the non-executed and executed actions.
-To reduce the time complexity of reward imputation, we solve the regression problem using randomized sketching.
-We prove that our reward imputation approach obtains a relative-error bound for sketching approximation, achieves an instantaneous regret with a controllable bias and a smaller variance than that without reward imputation, and enjoys a sublinear regret bound against the optimal policy.
-Moreover, we present two extensions of our approach, including the rate-scheduled version and the version for nonlinear rewards, malking our approach more feasible.
-Experimental results demonstrated that our approach can outperform the state-of-the-art baselines on synthetic and real-world datasets.
+Contextual batched bandit (CBB) is a setting where a batch of rewards is observed from the environment at the end of each episode, but the rewards of the non-executed actions are unobserved, resulting in partial-information feedback.
+Existing approaches for CBB often ignore the rewards of the non-executed actions, leading to underutilization of feedback information.
+In this paper, we propose an efficient approach called Sketched Policy Updating with Imputed Rewards (SPUIR) that completes the unobserved rewards using sketching, which approximates the full-information feedbacks.
+We formulate reward imputation as an imputation regularized ridge regression problem that captures the feedback mechanisms of both executed and non-executed actions.
+To reduce time complexity, we solve the regression problem using randomized sketching.
+We prove that our approach achieves an instantaneous regret with controllable bias and smaller variance than approaches without reward imputation.
+Furthermore, our approach enjoys a sublinear regret bound against the optimal policy.
+We also present two extensions, a rate-scheduled version and a version for nonlinear rewards, making our approach more practical.
+Experimental results show that SPUIR outperforms state-of-the-art baselines on synthetic, public benchmark, and real-world datasets.